-Her illness and death took about a year, and the grief took another year (or three).
+Her illness and dying lasted about a year, and the disabling grief lasted several more.
 During that time I couldn’t write anything except journal entries.
 I wrote obsessively about how I felt and how other people behaved, and how their behavior made me feel.
 I wrote about my regrets, my guilt, and how I had become incapable of being myself.
 I wrote about my daughter’s beautiful eyes and her luminous smile, and recorded as many stories about her as I could remember.

 But I was stuck on my thesis.
 I couldn’t write it.
 I couldn’t believe in my idea any more, and it didn’t compel me as it had before my daughter grew ill and died.

 This is not to say that her death was the one thing that unhinged me and sent my Muse flying.
 No, her death was the catalyst that accelerated the changes that had already been occurring for the longest time.
 These were changes that had to occur and would have occurred no matter what else had happened.